manymoments/manymoments.github.io/_posts/2019-11-01-primary-backup.markdown

 **A couple of remarks on the setting.**
 1. We assumed that the adversary can crash any client and that all non-fualty client messages arrive at the primary/backup and vice-versa.
 This Primary-Backup protocol works even if we assume that the adversary can fail any client by [omission failures](https://decentralizedthoughts.github.io/2019-06-07-modeling-the-adversary/).
 To handle this model, even with an ideal state machine we need to maintain a unique identifier for every command sent to the state machine and use retry mechanism.

-2. In practice there is often an out-of-band procedure to reset the system to allow the primary to be the primary again after it recovers from its failure.
+2. In practice, there is often an out-of-band procedure to reset the system to allow the primary to be the primary again after it recovers from its failure.
 For example, one can first stop the backup and then restart the whole system.

 3. In the above description, we assume that there will be at most 1 crash.
 We now discuss a mechanism for $n > 2$ capable of tolerating $n<f$ crash faults.